 Despite the near accident, I finished in 24th place- at the same time as the main bunch-and I was the first placed 2nd Cat rider (amongst all able bodied riders) so I was really pleased with the result.

 I can’t wait to get stuck into the Road races over the coming weeks in preparation for my first UCI World Cup race in early May at the Castiglione Della Pescaia, in Grosseto Italy.

-I’m also looking forward to some shorter distance Time Trial racing on my new Sensa Dura – we’ll see how things go.
+I’m also looking forward to some shorter distance Time Trial racing on my new Sensa Dura (this is an old post and the linked content no longer exists) – we’ll see how things go.